philipturner/MoltenCL/README.md

 # Licensing

 MoltenCL is available for free under the MIT license.
-This library is not owned or endorsed by Apple.
+This library is not owned or endorsed by Apple or the Khronos Group.